New drone video from Hard Rock Hotel shows extent of damage

-NEW ORLEANS (WGNO) – New drone footage from the scene of the Hard Rock Hotel collapse shows the extent of the devastation nearly three weeks after the fatal collapse.
+NEW ORLEANS, La.
+(WGNO) – New drone footage from the scene of the Hard Rock Hotel collapse shows the extent of the devastation nearly three weeks after the fatal collapse.

 One of the twin tower cranes that once stood over the construction site can be seen embedded in Rampart Street.